 Shark and Ray Experience

 I have to say that this was one of our favorite exhibits!
-The tank is quite large, 22,000 gallons in fact, with many sharks and rays within to observe.
-I also appreciate how they incorporated several San Diego Bay fish inside the tank as well!
+The tank is large, 22,000 gallons, with many sharks and rays to observe.
+I also appreciate how they incorporated several San Diego Bay fish inside the tank!

 List of Sharks and Rays in San Diego Bay